octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 title: Build a dapp - User Experience
 ---

 In the previous chapter, the most basic usages of the _Temple Wallet_ have been covered.
-The React app developed in the previous chapter is functional.
+The React app developed is functional.
 The app displays the storage information and enables the user to make two contract calls: the first to open a raffle and the second to buy a ticket.

 However, the user experience could be improved about some aspects of the application:
-1. transactions: if the user wants to send two transactions in a row, he must wait for the first transaction to be validated before sending the second.
-Thus, the application should prevent the user to send several transactions, and should keep the user posted about the validated transactions.
+1. transactions: if the user wants to send two transactions in a row, he must wait for the first transaction to be confirmed before sending the second one.
+Thus, the application should prevent the user to send several transactions, and should keep the user posted about the confirmed transactions.
-2. storage information: the storage information can be read by everyone.
+2. storage information: eveyrone shoudl be able to read the storage information.
 However, in our app, you have to connect your temple wallet before.
-This behavior has to be refactored
+This behavior has to be refactored.
 3. Some parts of the application should not be reachable by everyone: only the contract administrator should be able to fill the form to open a raffle, and an address having already bought a ticket should not be able to try to buy another one.

 In this chapter, we will refactor the react app in order to fix these three points.